zellwk/zellwk.com/src/posts/2019-05-29-job-application-process.md

 You need to sell yourself during an interview so you stand out.
 You can do this by answering questions the interviewer has not asked.

-**Tell them the things you list on your CV.** Tell them about contributing to open source, attending meetups, conferences, blogging, and anything you can think of that helps you stand out.
+Tell them the things you listed on your CV.
+Tell them about contributing to open source, attending meetups, conferences, blogging, and anything you can think of that helps you stand out.

-It is the nature of our industry to think creatively. **If you managed to solve a problem in a useful way before, talk about it**.
+It is the nature of our industry to think creatively.
+If you managed to solve a problem in a useful way before, talk about it.
 It'll put you in a good light.
 The more you've done this, the more you're of a right employee.

 ### Questions to ask

-As much as the interview is interviewing you, **you're also interviewing the interviewer**.
+As much as the interview is interviewing you, you're also interviewing the interviewer.
 Remember this.

 Chris says he'd ask two questions: